montemurroPaolo/autograder/README.md

 - Row [5] **optional** positive (correct) feedback.
 If no feedback is provided, the message *Congratulations, the answer is correct!* will be displayed.
 	- Individual positive feedback currently only works if also individual negative feedback has been provided.
 	- Individual positive feedback is especially useful if you run two or more tests against one task.

+### Handling different errors
+- COMPILING: The grader outputs the code of the line that contains an error, and the R message
+- NAMING: The grader recognize if the variable is not present and outputs a standardized message
+- EVALUATION: The grader provides user-generated or R-generated feedback.

 ### Checklist
 - Set correct submission filename in `grader.R`